-Daniel Black, Associate Conductor
+Daniel Black, Resident Conductor

 “Firm, decisive,” “vital and engaging” and “with a droll sense of humor on the podium,” Canada-based American conductor Daniel Black has begun to attract attention as a conductor who “makes music in a way that is meaningful to audiences in the 21st century.”

 Black won the 2017 Solti Foundation U.S. opera conducting fellowship, working with conductor Stephen Lord and Opera Theatre of St. Louis.
-He has also toured China as assistant conductor of the Chinese premiere of composer/conductor Bright Sheng’s opera Dream of the Red Chamber.
+He has also toured China as assistant conductor of the Chinese premiere of composer and conductor Bright Sheng’s opera Dream of the Red Chamber.
 During his tenure as associate conductor of the Fort Worth Symphony Orchestra, he conducted over 150 performances.
 Black was the recipient of consecutive Solti Foundation U.S. Career Assistance Awards in 2015 and 2016.
 He has been engaged as cover conductor by the Dallas Symphony Orchestra, Cincinnati Symphony Orchestra, and St. Louis Symphony Orchestra.

 Fluent in Russian, Black has studied conducting at the St. Petersburg Conservatory, Eastman School of Music, and Northwestern University, counting among his mentors Leonid Korchmar, Neil Varon and Victor Yampolsky.
 He has studied composition with Richard Danielpour.